Manaswini1907/abcd-agentic-training-vnr-Manaswini1907/README.md

-UseCase of FullStack-Drawing Application UseCase of Machine Learning- Drawing Application
+UseCase of FullStack-personal portfolio UseCase of Machine Learning- movie recommendation